stackblaze/ZeroFS/SNAPSHOT_TEST_COMPLETE.md

 ### System State
 - **27 total snapshots** in the system (including historical)
 - All snapshots have valid UUIDs and timestamps
-- All created from root subvolume (parent ID: 0)
+- All created from root dataset (parent ID: 0)
 - No errors or warnings during creation

 ## Technical Implementation